TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 and Robert A. DeLeo, Mr. Speaker of the House.

-Dated this_day of 2013.
+Dated this day of , 2013.

 PER ORDER OF THE AGAWAM CITY COUNCIL

-Christopher C. Johnson, President, Agawarn City Council
+Christopher C. Johnson, President, Agawam City Council

 APPROVED AS TO FORM AND LEGALITY